 Here are a few examples of intentions, prefaced with an affirmation of openness:

-• I open to my true nature.
+• I open to my true nature and spiritual essence.

 • I open to what is most important to me at this time.

-• I open to my authentic needs.
+• I open to my authentic values and needs.

 • I open to the root cause of the avoidant patterns within me.